 The most common method used for identifying asbestos in bulk samples is Polarized Light Microscope (PLM).
 Another method used for identifying asbestos in bulk samples is Transmission Electron Microscopy (TEM).
 PLM is less expensive, but TEM is more precise and can be used at lower concentrations of asbestos.

-Exposure to asbestos becomes an issue if asbestos containing materials become airborne due to circumstances such as deterioration, maintenance and repairs, or demolition.
+Exposure to asbestos becomes an issue if asbestos-containing materials become airborne due to circumstances such as deterioration, maintenance and repairs, or demolition.
 The most dangerous asbestos fibers are too small to see with the naked eye.
 If they are inhaled, they can remain and accumulate in the lungs.
 Asbestos exposure may cause mesothelioma or lung cancer.

-Custodial, maintenance and construction workers may be at an increased risk as they may potentially clean up or disturb asbestos containing materials without knowing that the material contains asbestos.
+Custodial, maintenance and construction workers may be at an increased risk as they may potentially clean up or disturb asbestos-containing materials without knowing that the material contains asbestos.

-Depending on the circumstances to, include but not limited to, the amount of asbestos abated, as well as the method of abatement, an Asbestos Abatement Design and air monitoring plan may be required.
+Depending on the circumstances including but not limited to, the amount of asbestos abated, as well as the method of abatement, an Asbestos Abatement Design and air monitoring plan may be required.
 The Asbestos Abatement Design must be written by a licensed or accredited asbestos abatement designer and is intended to protect the abatement contractor, the building owner, and the public.
 Even when not required by law, an Asbestos Abatement Design can be critical in ensuring a successful project.

-North Carolina Health Hazards Control Unit (NCHHCU) requires an Asbestos Abatement Design for the removal of ?
-3,000 sq ft or 1,500 linear feet of regulated asbestos in public and commercial buildings.
+North Carolina Health Hazards Control Unit (NCHHCU) requires an Asbestos Abatement Design for the removal of 3,000 sq ft or 1,500 linear feet of regulated asbestos in public and commercial buildings.